trikit/trikit/README.md

 ```

 This means that all of the really useful functionality made available by
-DataFrame objects can be leveraged triangle objects.
-For example, to reference
+DataFrame objects can be applied to triangle objects.
+For example, to access
 the first column of `tri`:

 ```python